usbt0p/fuzzy_car/README.md

 Things I learned while doing this project:
 - [Circular imports](https://rollbar.com/blog/how-to-fix-circular-import-in-python/#) are a problem in Python.
 Didn't come across them until now.
 Makes sense given how it does module search an bytecode compilation.
 - Git things like [removing tracked files](https://stackoverflow.com/questions/45400361/why-is-gitignore-not-ignoring-my-files) and [gitignore exclusions from wildcards](https://stackoverflow.com/questions/5533050/gitignore-exclude-folder-but-include-specific-subfolder).

+- Fuzzy rules, as simple as they may seem, have some issues.

+    First, there can be a huge combinatorial explosion of rules that have to be defined if one chooses several antecedents and consequents, moreso if each one has a high amount of membership functions.

+    Then there is the issue of testing and debugging.
+Since the only way to check if the rules are correct in *any scenario* is by trial and error + gradual improvement, testing and adjusting takes a lot of time.